awsdocs/aws-opsworks-user-guide/doc_source/workinginstances-add.md

    + The default value is a **24/7** instance, which you start and stop manually\.
    + AWS OpsWorks Stacks starts and stops **time\-based** instances based on a specified schedule\.
    + \(Linux only\) AWS OpsWorks Stacks starts and stops **load\-based** instances based on specified load metrics\.
 You do not start or stop load\-based or time\-based instances yourself\.
 Instead, you configure the instances, and AWS OpsWorks Stacks starts and stops them based on the configuration\.
-For more information, see [Managing Load with Time\-based and Load\-based Instances](workinginstances-autoscaling.md)\.
+For more information, see [Managing load with time\-based and load\-based instances](workinginstances-autoscaling.md)\.
 **SSH key**
 An Amazon EC2 key pair\.
 AWS OpsWorks Stacks installs the public key on the instance\.
    + For Linux instances, you can use the corresponding private key with an SSH client to [log in to the instance](workinginstances-ssh.md)\.